Description of Service:

 We offer state-of-the-art laser hair removal in Cincinnati using EpiLight.
 EpiLight is an intense pulsed light, or IPL, which is similar to laser treatment, but in many cases, more adaptable.
 While older lasers provide only one wavelength of light for laser hair removal, the EpiLight offers a spectrum of wavelengths to choose from.
 Unlike laser hair removal, this gives us flexibility in treating a variety of skin and hair colors.
 Treatment can be performed anywhere on the body or face.

-Unfortunately, we are unable to give pricing online.
 Pricing is always customized to your needs.
 This is why we have Free Doctor’s Consultations.

 The area to be treated for laser hair removal is cleansed and prepped with a clear gel.
 Using an intensed pulse light hand piece, which is directly placed on the surface of the skin, the physician fires the IPL in order to decrease unwanted hair in the desired body areas.
 You and the physician will be wearing protective eye covering in order to protect the retina.
 It is associated with a warm, ” rubber band snap ” sensation, but most clients experience mild discomfort.
 Typical treatment sessions differ depending on areas, and in order to achieve maximal results, 5-6 sessions usually 4-6 weeks apart are scheduled.
 Touch-ups may be required for refractory hairs.